assist-project/dtls-fuzzer/README.md

 ## Suggested configurations
 We suggest the following configurations for which automatic building is reliable, learning is faster or interesting bugs have been found.
-Make sure you set up the SUT before running the given command.
+Make sure you set up the SUT before running the command provided.

 ### OpenSSL 1.1.1b
-Any openssl-1.1.1b configuration (for example 'args/openssl-1.1.1b/learn_openssl-1.1.1b_all_cert_req_rwalk_incl') will do.
+Any openssl-1.1.1b configuration (for example 'args/openssl-1.1.1b/learn_openssl-1.1.1b_all_cert_req_rwalk_incl') can be tried out.
 The SUT exhibits stable timing making non-determinism unlikely, Experiments terminate quickly,  exercising all key exchange algorithms.
 Command for client certificate required configuration using all (PSK, RSA, ECDH, DH) key exchange algorithms: